-After the business managers have provided a product vision and some high level business requirements the software development team is usually left with most of the work to hash out detailed requirements and software specifications.
-The team will do interviews, workshops and other activities that provide them with an understanding of the business needs.
+After the business managers have provided a product vision and some high level business needs the business analysts and software development team are usually left with most of the work to hash out detailed requirements and software specifications.
+They will do interviews, workshops and other activities that provide a thorough understanding of the business needs.
 These need to be translated to detailed functional requirements to populate the development backlog each time the team starts development of a new product increment.
 The team is familiar with User Stories and this is their preferred way to capture functional requirements.